China banks turn blind eye to soaring overdue loans

 In September, rating agency Moody's started calculating new overdue loans for 90 days or more to better assess asset quality at Chinese banks, since they believed NPLs did not give a full picture, Christine Kuo, a senior Moody's analyst, told Reuters.

-At Shanghai Pudong Development Bank Co (600000.SS), loans delinquent for more than 90 days but not written down doubled in the six months to June to 22.96 billion yuan.
+At Shanghai Pudong Development Bank Co, loans delinquent for more than 90 days but not written down doubled in the six months to June to 22.96 billion yuan.

-China's big state-owned commercial banks, led by Industrial and Commercial Bank of China Ltd 601398.HK(1398.HK), are more diligent about recognising their asset quality, bankers and auditors said.
+China's big state-owned commercial banks, led by Industrial and Commercial Bank of China Ltd, are more diligent about recognising their asset quality, bankers and auditors said.

 More than 99 percent of loans that have missed a payment for more than three months were classed as non-performing, an ICBC executive told analysts last month on the bank's third-quarter earnings call.